 I look around me at the variety of bodies.
 There really are all kinds.
-I see toned, muscular figures and surgically enhanced figures and sensual, curvy figures.
-I see wrinkles and rolls and extra skin.
+I see some with toned, muscular figures and surgically enhanced figures and sensual, curvy figures.
+Some with wrinkles and rolls and extra skin.
 I don’t know who I’m more jealous of: the women who have those perfect, enviable bodies, or the women who don’t care and enjoy themselves anyway.
-I don’t fit into either category, suspended instead in some body-image no man’s land.
+But I don’t fit into either category, suspended instead in some body-image no man’s land.

 A large part of me just wants to slap some sense into myself.
 I’m healthy.
 I work out regularly, and beneath this skin that I hate are strong, capable muscles that I love.
 And also inhabiting this body is a brain that warns me, wisely and incessantly: You didn’t love your body before, and you should have.
 Love it now before it changes again.
 You’ll miss this.
 I back this up by reading body-positive articles and watching inspirational speeches from super-confident women who don’t fit society’s unrealistic beauty standards and don’t give a damn.